Czapataaaa/kabaw-sockets/README.md

-# Kabaw Discord WebSocket Server
+# Kabaw Chat WebSocket Server

 A simple Go WebSocket server for real-time messaging, similar to Discord.
 This server provides a basic chat system with support for multiple channels and users.